Gaeltacht Minnesota

 That said, we do have limits on how many people we can handle in one classroom.
 If we bump up against those limits, we'll close registration, return forms and checks, and call people if they don't make it in.

-Last year we were able to accept everyone who wanted to attend the beginner class in the workshop, and we hope to do that again.
+But last year we were able to accept everyone who wanted to attend the beginner class in the workshop, and we hope to do that again.

 And please be assured that we understand the frustration of people who have tried repeatedly to get into our classes.
 We are confident you understand that space and number of teachers are not easily or quickly increased, and that we simply have limited capacity to teach Irish to everyone who might be interested.